filecoin-project/filecoin-docs/content/en/basics/assets/the-fil-token/index.md

 ---
 title: "The FIL token"
-description: "FIL is the ticker for the Filecoin crytocurrency.
-This page explains what FIL is and it's denominations."
+description: "FIL is the cryptocurrency that powers the Filecoin network.
+This page explains what FIL is and how it can be used."
-lead: ""
+lead: "FIL is the cryptocurrency that powers the Filecoin network.
+This page explains what FIL is and how it can be used."
 draft: false
 images: []
 type: docs